Pariah state: Criteria for pariah statehood

 Lawal distinguishes between subjective and objective designations.
 Subjective designation can also exist on a national level, according to the interests and values of the designating nation.
 If the designating nation is powerful enough, the designation of pariah statehood can become objective based on the amount of pressure the designating state can apply to gain international consensus.
 Such was the case, according to Lawal, when the United States used its strength within the Western Bloc to impose pariah status on Fidel Castro's Cuba instead of acting unilaterally through foreign policy, with no objective need to impose international pariah status.
 Lawal explains that the United States' problem with Cuba was geographical more than ideological, as Cuba was no further from the United States on the political spectrum than the Soviet Union was at the time, but the Soviets had attempted to establish nuclear missile launch facilities in Cuba, within 99 miles (159 km) of the United States coastline.

 Lawal has summarized four primary categories often used for qualification as pariah states: 1) nations that possess or use weapons of mass destruction in contravention of existing treaties, 2) nations that support terrorism, 3) nations lacking democracy, and 4) nations with a record of human rights violations.
 To these four criteria, Geldenhuys adds another two: 5) nations that promote radical ideologies at home or even abroad (clarified as "exporting revolution"), and 6) nations that commit acts of military aggression abroad.
 In addition to these six categories of state conduct that can result in objective designation as a pariah state, Geldenhuys suggests a seventh category that might gain international consensus: nations that are involved in international drug trafficking.

-According to Lawal, International law can serve as objective criteria.
-For example, nations who violate the Nuclear Non-Proliferation Treaty are often sanctioned for their actions.
+According to Lawal, international law can serve as objective criteria.
+For example, nations that violate the Nuclear Non-Proliferation Treaty are often sanctioned for their actions.
 Such sanctions can include designation as a pariah state, as has been the approach used by the United States.
-However, international law can fail in this regard, as under the current international system, most nation states recognize their own legal supremacy over the laws of any international governing body.
+However, international law can fail in this regard, as under the current international system, most nation-states recognize their own legal supremacy over the laws of any international governing body.
 Thus, according to Lawal, consensus under international law can be problematic.
 In the case of nuclear arms development, international isolation can have a paradoxical "push effect" on a pariah state, motivating accelerated development of nuclear weapons.
 As of 2012, there was no provision in international law for pariah status.